Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Chrys gave him a look that felt like a thousand needles had pricked him.

 Yi Long’s state of dress and the pretty girls that had appeared to be fawning around him reminded me that the Thunder Phoenix Clan’s method of core purification was through extensive physical contact.
-I also gave him a tired look as the ten-year-old didn’t realize how fortunate of a situation that he was in currently.
-I’d be sure to tease him later after puberty struck.
+I also gave him a weary look as the ten-year-old didn’t realize how fortunate of a situation he was in currently.
+I would be sure to tease him later after puberty struck.

 However, I didn’t even need to be there to threaten the girls as their faces went pale as soon as they noticed Chrys’s ears.
 Not bothering to fix their disheveled robes, they made a break for the door.